 Studies have documented a variety of benefits from practising regular meditation and mindfulness.
-By taking the time to look after ourselves, we can take a pause, recognise how we feel, understand how our minds work and experiment with activities to help boost our wellbeing.
+By taking the time to look after ourselves, we can take a pause, recognise how we feel, take time to recharge, understand how our minds work and experiment with activities to help sooth our wellbeing.

 “I use a combination of methods to help manage my pain.
 I use mindfulness, stretching exercises, walking, arthritis gloves, a TENS machine, analgesic gels as well as painkillers.
 I try to go walking and cycling as much as possible and having a mainly positive attitude has helped me get through.”

 Tuning into your thoughts and being aware how you feel can be beneficial to you and to others living with arthritis.